Research & Innovation

 Professor Lei WuElectrical and computer engineering professor Lei Wu specializes in energy system optimization

-"Consistency is the key," explains Stevens electrical and computer engineer professor Lei Wu, a national expert on power grid system management.
+"Consistency is the key," explains Stevens Electrical and Computer Engineering Professor Lei Wu, a national expert on power grid system management.
 "You can't demand too much at the wrong time, and you also need to have your storage facility shedding, or sharing, some energy during slow-demand times of day, week or year."

 Improved energy storage technology, he stresses, is an unseen but critical element of any sustainable power system.